Title: Human Societies: An Introduction to Macrosociology

 Nolan and Lenski’s book (along with Lensk’s companion book “Ecological-Evolutionary Theory: Principles and Applications”) is foundational to my thinking on the topics of this blog.
 Their concept of “Society Types” is particularly important.

-Perhaps no other book has influenced my thinking on how human societies develop.
+Perhaps no other book has more influenced my thinking on how human societies develop.
 While it is often dry reading, everyone interested in the topic of this blog should read both books.

 Lenski builds upon Julian Steward’s theory of cultural ecology and presents a multi-causal theory to “explain as many as possible of the most important characteristics of human societies, both individually and collectively, past as well as present, as parsimoniously and falsifiably as possible.”